 What Kinds of Prescription Drugs Are Most Commonly Abused?

 Opioids, like OxyContin and Vicodin, depressants like Xanax and Valium, and stimulants like Concerta and Adderall are the most frequently abused prescription drugs.
-Over-the-counter drugs like dextromethorphan can also be used to get high, if they are used in large, dangerous doses.
+Over-the-counter drugs like dextromethorphan, the active ingredient in many cough syrups, can also be used to get high if they are used in large, dangerous doses.

 The Reality of Prescription Drug Abuse

 Teen drug abuse of prescription medication is a fairly prevalent problem.
 Every day, about 2,000 teenagers abuse prescription drugs for the first time.
 About 14.8% of all high school seniors have abused prescription medication in the last year, and are more likely to use other drugs.
 According to the National Center on Addiction and Substance Abuse at Columbia University, teens who abuse prescription drugs are twice as likely to use alcohol and five times more likely to use marijuana.
 Moreover, such teens are twelve to twenty times more likely to use illegal street drugs such as heroin, ecstasy and cocaine than teens who do not abuse prescription drugs.